-While investors are busy wondering how to recession-proof their portfolios, many couples are struggling to recession-proof their relationships.
-A survey commissioned by Caron Treatment Centers, one of the nation's leading non-profit addiction treatment centers, revealed that the economy is having a profound impact on relationships—from decreasing intimacy to eroding communication.
+While investors are still busy trying to recover their losses, many couples are still reeling from the effects the economic downturn has had on their relationships.
+A survey commissioned by Caron Treatment Centers, one of the nation's leading non-profit addiction treatment centers, has shown that the economy has a profound impact on relationships-from decreasing intimacy to eroding communication.

 The poll, which was conducted by Harris Interactive, sampled 1,315 women 18 years and over around the country.
 Forty-nine percent of women in a relationship said the economy is having an impact on their relationship.
 Thirty-one percent try not to think about it and hope for the best, 24 percent said their level of intimacy has decreased, and 16 percent admit problems, but believe it doesn't make economic sense to split up.

-Women who had children in the home were about three times more likely as women without children in the home to say the stress of the economy is driving them apart.
-During an interview on recession-proofing relationships with The Early Show, psychotherapist Dr. Mel Schwartz explained: "There's an uncertainty, there's an unknown.
+Women who had children in the home were about three times more likely as women without children in the home to say the stress of a sour economy is driving them apart.
+During an interview with The Early Show, psychotherapist Dr. Mel Schwartz explained: "There's an uncertainty, there's an unknown.
 And most people don't deal well with uncertainty.
 It makes us reactive, it makes us fearful and you're not in a co-operative mode in a relationship."

 His point is reflected in other findings from the Caron poll.
 Among women who have ever been in a romantic relationship, more than half admit they do not talk with their partner about what they need.
 Whatever their approach is to managing relationships, many also feel some level of anger, resentment, shame or guilt, and try to control or fix the situation or become critical of their partner, or complain about the problem.